OrganicityEu-Platform/oppnet/README.md

 Following things must be done at the sensor side in order to achieve this:

 - The Bluetooth adapter name must be the following format: OppNet:[device type]:[device ID]:[queue size]:[battery level], for a sensor, it should be OppNet:S. Then the OppNet application will know that it is a sensor and thus tries to connect to it.
+- The packet sent to the OppNet application must be in the following format: {"type": 102, "data": []}

 #### Customized application